anthrax3/botpress-topics/README.md

  changes.

 When you hit this limit, we will drop the older topics.
 So you bot will only remember the `10` latest topics at a time.
-If you use `endTopic` more than `10` times you will end up back in the `main` topic even if we've dropped it.
+If you use `endTopic` more than `10` times you will end up back in the `main` topic even if your bot had forgotten it.

 ## Note